Honors Faculty: Committed to Excellence

 She has had a personal meditation and yoga practice for over a decade and is a trained Mindfulness Based Stress Reduction (MBSR) instructor.
 She facilitates meditation workshops regularly at the college and in the community.

 Professor Christopher Janus is an English professor at Seminole State College.
 He has an MA in English Studies at Western Washington University (specializing in composition rhetoric and medieval literature), a BA in Creative Writing and English from the University of Tampa, and is actively working toward a professional writing graduate certificate at UCF.
 Professor Janus’s approach to teaching writing is recursive to have students gain a better sense of who they are as writers, to identify their own strengths and limitations as writers, and to understand how to fit their own unique voice into a larger academic conversation.
-Students leave his course prepared to face the rigors of academic writing they will encounter in higher level classes at SSC and beyond.
+Students leave his course prepared to face the rigors of academic writing they will encounter in higher level classes at Seminole State and beyond.
 Professionally, much of Professor Janus’s own scholarship and presentations at academic conferences have to do with composition pedagogy, first-year-writing curriculum, and approaches to teaching developmental writing.

 Michael Mendoza is an English professor at the Oviedo Campus of Seminole State College.
 He received his Bachelor’s degree with Honors in English from the University of Florida and later earned a MA in Medieval Studies from the University of Connecticut specializing in literature, Latin and history.
 He then began a PhD program in Comparative Literature and Cultural Studies.
 Since his return to Florida and full-time teaching, Professor Mendoza enjoys presenting research on Comic Studies and its application to rhetoric-comp theory.
 He also enjoys hosting guest speaker events revolving around super-heroes and graphic novels in conjunction with the library.
 He also enjoys conducting book clubs through the Read to Succeed program.